-STEP 2 - INTRODUCTORY MEETING
+STEP 2 : INTRODUCTORY MEETING - WHEN POSSIBLE

-It is our pleasure to welcome you during a visit to our school and meet with a member of the Management Team.
-We are aware that this is not always possible, due to the logistics or because you are still abroad.
-Therefore we usually arrange a meeting via Skype, because we also appreciate making a 'virtual' acquaintance.
-You are always welcome to contact us by phone: +31 23 303 59 24 or by email: info@ optimist-international-school.nl.
+It is our pleasure to welcome you to our school.
+Sometimes this is not possible, for example, if you reside abroad.
+When families are unable to visit us at the application stage we would like to propose a Skype meeting.
+We appreciate this 'virtual' acquaintance and the opportunity to discuss your family's needs individually.
+We are contactable by phone: +31 23 303 59 24 or by email: info@optimist-international-school.nl.